What is Network Security?

 It’s crucial to take care to protect all applications and software that you use within your business.
 This applies to internally built programs as well as bought ones.
 All applications are suspect to vulnerabilities that attackers frequently exploit for unauthorised access.

 In recent years, the concept of DevSecOps has gained prominence, emphasising the integration of security practices into the software development lifecycle.
 This approach involves embedding security measures from the initial design phase through development, testing, deployment, and maintenance, ensuring that security is a continuous, integral part of the process rather than an afterthought.
 Adopting a DevSecOps framework can significantly reduce the risks associated with insecure applications, enabling a more resilient and secure operational environment.

 Hardware security is another component that works to complement software security and is not to be overlooked when put beside its technological counterparts.
 In contrast to anti-virus applications, hardware security describes the physical hardware devices that provide vulnerability protection.
 Devices that provide an additional element of protection to your network include hardware firewalls and hardware security modules.

 A hardware security module is a physical computing device for safeguarding computer hardware.
-It also provides cryptoprocessing (via one of more cryptoprocessor chips) and manages digital keys.
-This means strong authentification.
+It also provides crypto processing (via one or more crypto processor chips) and manages digital keys.
+This means strong authentication.
 Traditionally, modules come in the form of a plug-in card or external device in which you directly attach to a computer or network server.